adutfoy/otECLM/README.rst

-otECLM module
+oteclm module
 =============

-otECLM is an OpenTURNS module.
+oteclm is an OpenTURNS module.
 It allows the treatment of failure probabilities and dependencies in highly redundant systems according to the Extended Common Load Model (ECLM) .

 Build from source